grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/01 API load testing.md

 k6 run k6-script.js
 ```

-Depending on test type, the converters could help you  quickly create your first tests or help onboard new users to k6.
+Depending on the test type, the converters could help you quickly create your first tests or help onboard new users to k6.
 Even so, we recommend you get familiar with the [k6 Javascript API](https://k6.io/docs/javascript-api/) and script your own tests.

 ### Using proxy recorders

 Another option is to auto-generate a k6 test from a recorded session.
 These scripts might help you start building more complex end-to-end and integration tests.

 The [har-to-k6 converter](https://github.com/grafana/har-to-k6) creates the k6 test from a recorded session in HAR format which collects HTTP traffic.